Careers Federal Benefits

 - FERC offers Long-Term Health Care Insurance (FLTCIP) that can follow employees into their retirement.
 The program helps to defray the cost of assistance for daily living activities and severe cognitive impairments such as Alzheimer’s.
 A menu of coverage plans are available to employees at the start of employment.
 Learn more about Federal Long Term Care Insurance Program

 - A Flexible Savings Account (FSAFEDS) is available and can pay for the uncovered or unreimbursed portions of qualified medical and dependent care cost with pre-tax dollars.
 All employee contributions to Flexible Savings Accounts are made from pre-tax earnings, thereby increasing your disposable income.
-Learn more about Flexible Savings Account (FSAFEDS) program
+Learn more about OPM Federal Flexible Spending Account Program (FSAFEDS)

 - The goal of the Employee Assistance Program (EAP) is to address issues that may affect the productivity of the organization.
 Specifically, the EAP provides free, confidential short term counseling to assist employees with personal or work-related problems.